The History and Tradition of Cowboy Boot Making

 In this interview we talk about boot making, focusing on the small details to understand how they are made.
 So, let’s get right to it, my interview with one of our own members here at Shoemaking Courses Online, William Shanor from Bonney&Wills shoemaking school.

 Can you tell me about your background?
 How did you start to make shoes?
 And why did you choose to focus on making cowboy boots?

 I wasn’t born into the shoemaking trade, but my father owned a men’s retail shoe store.
 I worked there starting at twelve and helped out until I went to college at nineteen.
 My undergraduate studies were in psychology and continued after college while I was in the Air Force, finally getting an MA.
 I continued my studies, adding 50 more credits, but finally realized at twenty-seven that my passion was in my hands.
 So, off to Miami Florida, and running the largest shoe repair in the South East.
 Two years of 252 customers a day and working for my Father was “crazy-making”, so off to Oregon in a VW Bus and three children……I must have really been crazy, but I truly loved working with my hands.

 Finally, after rebuilding 600,000 pairs of shoes, I said.
 “There has to be more than this….why not learn to make Cowboy Boots?”
 Considering I lived in Grants Pass, Oregon, making Western-style boots was the logical path into shoemaking.
 That was thirty-two years ago.

 One of the most noticeable details about cowboy boots it’s the decorations.
-Is there a traditional ornament that usually placed on the boots or each boot maker creates his own?
+Is there a traditional ornament that is usually placed on the boots or does each boot maker creates his own?